bard/emacs-run-command/README.md

 When using Helm, you can edit a command before running by selecting it with `C-u RET` instead of `RET`.
 (See [#1](https://github.com/bard/emacs-run-command/issues) if you can help bring that to Ivy.)

-## Adding commands
+## Tutorial: adding commands

-Example: you want to serve the current directory via HTTP.
+Example: you want to serve the current directory over HTTP.
 Add this to Emacs's init file:

 ```emacs-lisp
 (defun run-command-recipe-local ()